YoRyan/open-nec/Docs/for-contributors/rolling-stock/amtrak-acela.md

 #### AWSReset

-The acknowledgement joystick.
+The acknowledgement plunger.
 On the Acela, this is *not* mapped to Q.

 #### Startup